leandromoreira/live-stream-from-desktop/README.md

 # Live stream from your desktop
-It provides guidance to test live streaming (mostly RTMP, mpeg-dash or hls) or vod from your own desktop using [FFmpeg](https://ffmpeg.org/), it's pretty useful for testing and learning purposes.
+It provides guidance to test live streaming (mostly RTMP, SRT, mpeg-dash or hls) or vod from your own desktop using [FFmpeg](https://ffmpeg.org/), it's pretty useful for testing and learning purposes.

 ## MacOS